phantomcyber/splunk-soar-sdk/docs/actions/action_anatomy.md

 from another action in the Playbook, or directly by an investigator in the process of working with containers.

 Every action needs to specify the type of this argument with a typehint.
-The type should be a class inheriting from `sdk.params.Params` class.
+The type should be a class inheriting from `soar_sdk.params.Params` class.
 It is a dedicated pydantic model, which is responsible for validating the data passed into the action, and defining the expected data types for the manifest file.

 You can read more about [building the Params Models on a separate docs page](./action_params.md).